drzhelnov/drzhelnov.github.io/README.md

 _Achievements:_

-- Completed 60 units towards a Candidate of Sciences in Medicine (PhD) degree
+- Completed 60 units toward the Candidate of Sciences in Medicine degree (Doctor of Philosophy &ndash; PhD Equivalent) in Traumatology and Orthopedics
-- Passed qualifying exams
+- Passed first-year qualifying exams
-- GPA: 4.7 out of 5.0 (A-)
+- GPA: 4.7 out of 5.0 / 3.7 out of 4.0 (A-/Distinction)
 - Withdrew for family reasons

 ---